-They say first impressions are lasting.
-So what kind of first impression does your front door make about you?
-Ideally, it will be a warm and welcoming one to help greet your loved ones as they arrive.
+Front door lighting can be a warm and welcoming one to help greet your loved ones as they arrive.
 With a little thought and preparation, your front door can do just that.

-Start by making sure your front door is well-lit.
+Start by making sure your front door lighting is on point.
 A warm glow of light lends itself to that “come on in” look and feel, but also keeps your guests safe as they make their way inside.
 Front door lighting illuminates pathways to allow visitors to navigate to your door quickly and easily, without a second thought.

 Sconces, placed on one or both sides of the front door, slightly above eye level.
 Between 5 1/2 and 6 feet above the threshold, and 6 to 12 inches from the door casing is a good frame of reference for mounting sconces.
 In terms of size, choose sconces that are about 1/4 the size of the door.
 Single sconces should be mounted on the same side as the doorknob.
 Can’t quite visualize it, or not sure you’re ready to commit?
 Create a mockup, and step back to have a look!